dondotreid/dondotreid/README.md

 - 👀 I’m interested in music / photography / art / projection mapping / travel
 - 🌱 I’m currently learning touch designer
 - 💞️ I’m looking to collaborate on art projects
-- 📫 How to reach me don.reid@gmail.com
+- 📫 How to reach me don.reid@gmail.com / ig: @DonDotReid

 <!---
 dondotreid/dondotreid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.